SignPath/fdn-website/SnoopWPF.markdown

 permalink: /SnoopWPF/
 ---

-# The WPF Spy Utility
+# Allows you to explore UIs written with WPF

 Snoop allows you to explore, as in spy, UIs written with WPF similar to developer tools in modern browsers do for HTML.